 - The Scenery.
 Warmer spring temperatures mean beautiful foliage and blossoming flowers in Paris' boulevards and parks.
 Cherry blossoms, apple trees, peonies, and tulips burst to life in a vibrant display of colors.
 These gorgeous spring buds begin to fade in May and April is the prime viewing time for the gorgeous scenery.

-What can you do in Paris in April?
+What is the average temperature in Paris in April?

 The parks and gardens of Paris never disappoint.
 In April, there are no hordes of tourists cramming through the trails and paths of the gardens.
 You can enjoy strolling beneath the linden trees and cherry blossoms without feeling rushed in one of Paris' many parks or gardens.